alex/what-happens-when/README.rst

   Transport Layer Security (TLS) version, list of cipher algorithms and compression methods available.

+* If there is any firewalls on the roadtrip your request may pass through a firewall, a security system designed to filter and block potentially harmful traffic.
+Firewalls are essential for protecting servers from unauthorized access and malicious attacks.
+They act as gatekeepers, allowing legitimate requests while blocking suspicious or harmful ones.

 * The server replies with a ``ServerHello`` message to the client with the TLS version, selected cipher, selected compression methods and the server's public certificate signed by a CA (Certificate Authority).
 The certificate